natalieagus/50002/docs/Hardware/f_fsm.md

 -  Therefore we have $$2^{(o+s)2^{i+s}}$$ different FSMs

-{: .note-title}
-> Example
+### Example

->
-> If $$i=1, o=1, s=1$$, then we can have $$256$$ different FSMs.
+If $$i=1, o=1, s=1$$, then we can have $$256$$ different FSMs.
 The picture below shows 4 examples of the 256 different FSMS to paint a clearer picture.
 The shaded region (input-state combinations) are always the same, but the two columns on its right (next state-output combinations) always differ by at least one bit to define a *different* FSM.